damianszczepanik/silencio/README.md

 # silencio

-Silencio is a library for transforming and converting JSON files.
+Silencio is a library for transforming and converting [JSON](https://pl.wikipedia.org/wiki/JSON) and [Properties](https://en.wikipedia.org/wiki/.properties) files.
 It is applicable for most of operations such as:
 - obfuscation
-- minimisation
+- minimisation (eg anonymous)
-- anonymous
+- transformation

 ## Philosophy